-What is the surgery for adhesions?
+What is surgery for adhesions?

 Adhesions are scar tissue.
 They form between tissues or organs and cause them to stick together.
 Sometimes they can cause the bowel to get blocked (bowel obstruction).
 Surgery breaks up and removes this scar tissue.